Under the Microscope, Invisible

 Not invisible.
 Just misunderstood.
 Or perhaps no attempt is even made at understanding.
 How could the analysers possibly see the forest for the trees that way?
 But how can they really know the forest if they never really see the trees?

-I don’t know… I think that to really benefit from knowledge of a thing you must be able to empathise with it.
+I don’t know… The thing is that to really benefit from knowledge of a thing you must be able to empathise with it.
 I think empathy is the root of understanding life.
 And would you put anything you truly empathised with under a microscope?

 Anyway these kind of topics always remind me of that W. H. Auden poem, The Unknown Citizen.
 So I copied it here for you.